 The Delaware Teen Science Café is designed for teens by teens in our community.
-High school teen leaders bring teens together in the unique setting of the Delaware Museum of Natural History to engage in STEAM related topics delivered by local experts in the field.
+High school teen leaders bring teens together in the unique setting of the Delaware Museum of Natural History or the Delaware Center for Horticulture to engage in STEAM related topics delivered by local experts in the field.
 Each café will begin with a pizza meet and greet with other teens followed by an informal presentation, a hands-on activity, wrapping up with a questions and answers.
 This program is specifically designed for grades 7-12.

 What is the Teen Leadership Team?

 Teens take ownership of the program through the Teen Leadership Team, comprised of high school students in grades 9-12.
 The Teen Leadership Team is responsible for hosting the Delaware Teen Science Cafés.
 Teen Leadership Team members will select the Café topics and prepare presenters, advertise and draw other teens to the Cafés, build leadership skills, and assist in the planning and implementation of activities related to the Cafés.

 The 2019-2020 Teen Science Cafe Leadership Team

 Front row from left to right: Kamrin (Mount Pleasant High School), Aayushi (Charter School of Wilmington), Vidushi (Charter School of Wilmington), Nicole (Cab Calloway School of the Arts), Caroline (Brandywine High School), and Raphael (Newark Charter School).

 Back row from left to right: Kristian (Unionville High School), Matthew (Cab Calloway School of the Arts), Mikul (Charter School of Wilmington), Rachel (Unionville High School), and Malcolm (Sanford School)